Here’s Why Merit’s First-Ever Fragrance Is About To Disrupt The Perfume World

 Beauty writer Sameeha Shaikh testing Merit's Retrospective perfume

 And it lingers, too.
 Further eschewing fleeting, short-lived trends and fragrance moments, Retrospect is a concentrated extrait de parfum made up of 30% fragrance oil, which is double the concentration of most perfumes on the market.
-It means the scent is long lasting (up to 12 hours in fact) and only requires one round of application to last all day – something Merit customers, who rarely have time for touch-ups, value.
-That fact becomes all the more interesting when you consider its lower than average price point of £79, which will really help make your money stretch in terms of cost per spritz value.
+It means the scent is long-lasting (up to 12 hours in fact) and only requires one round of application to last all day.
+That fact becomes all the more interesting when you consider its lower-than-average price of £79, which will really help make your money stretch in terms of cost-per-spritz value.

-The scent is wholly unbothered.
-Unbothered about going viral, unbothered about tapping into trends and unbothered about appealing to the masses with an olfactive experience guaranteed to instantly please.
-Instead, it is a beacon of quiet luxury, offering up an old-money appeal that oozes refinement and that alone warrants its industry disrupting status.
+Merit, with this scent, is unbothered about going viral, tapping into trends or appealing to the masses.
+Instead, it is a beacon of quiet luxury, offering up an old-money appeal that oozes refinement and that alone warrants its industry-disrupting status.
 So, lesson learnt: never judge a fragrance on first spritz...

 Shop: Merit's New Retrospect Fragrance